William Herbert, 1st Earl of Pembroke (died 1570): Earldom

 Herbert was a guardian of the young King Edward VI after the death of Henry VIII in 1547.
 As an executor of Henry's will and the recipient of valuable grants of land, Herbert was a prominent and powerful person during Edward's reign, with both the protector Edward Seymour, 1st Duke of Somerset and his rival, John Dudley, 1st Duke of Northumberland, angling for his support.
 He threw in his lot with Northumberland, and after Somerset's fall obtained some of his lands in Wiltshire.
 He was made a Knight of the Garter in 1549, and created Baron Herbert of Cardiff on 10 October 1551, and 1st Earl of Pembroke (of the tenth creation) the following day, by Edward VI.

-Herbert's eldest son and heir, Henry, married Lady Catherine Grey at Durham House on 25 May 1553, the same day as her sister, Lady Jane Grey, was married to Northumberland's son Guilford Dudley.
-The third couple married that day was Northumberland's youngest daughter, Katherine, to Henry Hastings, 3rd Earl of Huntingdon.
+Herbert's eldest son and heir, Henry, married Lady Katherine Grey at Durham House on 25 May 1553, the same day as her sister, Lady Jane Grey, was married to Northumberland's son Guilford Dudley.
+The third couple married that day was Northumberland's youngest daughter, Katherine Dudley, to Henry Hastings, 3rd Earl of Huntingdon.

 After the death of Edward VI, Herbert initially supported Northumberland's attempt to place Jane on the throne.
-When it became clear that Lady Mary Tudor would take the throne (as Mary I), he cast his daughter-in-law Catherine out of his house and had the marriage annulled.
+When it became clear that Lady Mary Tudor would take the throne (as Mary I), he cast his daughter-in-law Katherine out of his house and had the marriage annulled.
 It was at Baynard's Castle that the Privy Council met to end the claim of Lady Jane Grey to the throne and proclaim Mary as Queen of England in 1553.
-Lady Catherine's father and sister Jane were both executed for high treason in February 1554 by order of Queen Mary I. Herbert managed to distance himself from the Grey family after their fall, and obtained the new queen's favour by crushing Wyatt's rebellion.
+Lady Katherine's father and sister Jane were both executed for high treason in February 1554 by order of Queen Mary I. Herbert managed to distance himself from the Grey family after their fall, and obtained the new Queen's favour by crushing Wyatt's rebellion.